 - Hot glue – I used this stronger glue to hold the cupcake holder together, ie to stick and hold the cake boards and the foams together.

-- I started by wrapping the cake boards, one by one.
-To wrap them, I placed each cake board on the reserve side of my wrapping paper, drew an outline around the cake boards and then another outline after that, this time about one inch larger than the cake board.
+- I started by wrapping the boards, one by one.
+To wrap them, I placed each cake board on the reserve side of my wrapping paper.
+Then I drew an outline around the cake boards.
+And then another outline after that, this time about one inch larger than the cake board.

 - And then I cut the papers following the larger circle outline.
 Next, I made short snips all around the cut outs.
 In cutting those snips, I made sure they did not exceed beyond the inner outline.
-And then I applied glue all around and wrapped the paper around the cake boards as shown below:
+And then I applied glue all around and wrapped the paper around the cake boards as shown in the image.